Sureserve

-Sureserve Group plc (formerly Lakehouse plc) is a UK-based asset and energy support services group.
-It was founded in 1988, with headquarters in Dartford, Kent.
-In October 2018, it employed around 2,000 staff in 23 UK offices.
+Sureserve Group (formerly Sureserve Group plc and Lakehouse plc) is the UK’s leading provider of energy and compliance services to the social housing sector, providing services to homes and businesses across the UK.
+It was founded in 1988 and as of May 2023, it employed around 2,756 staff in 33 UK offices.

-The group offered services in regeneration, compliance, energy services, and construction to the housing, education, public and commercial buildings sectors, with a focus on the UK public sector and regulated markets, before disposing of its property services and construction business in August 2018.
-This company, Lakehouse Contracts, subsequently went into administration and ceased trading in March 2019, owing £27m to 275 creditors.
+The group offer services in regeneration, compliance, energy services, and construction to the housing, education, public and commercial buildings sectors, with a focus on the UK public sector and regulated markets.

 History

-Steve Rawlings founded Lakehouse in 1988 and remained chief executive until 2014.
+Lakehouse era

+Sureserve, which was known as Lakehouse until September 2019, was founded in 1988 and has headquarters in Dartford.